9beach/mpv-config/README.md

 - Does not show subtitle if lower-case path matches given patterns.
 - Does not show subtitle if audio language matches given values.
 - Resets **mpv** geometry when an non-audio file (that is not of known audio extensions and has video) is loaded.
-With this feature, **mpv** can escape from small rectable when a webm media has video even if `mpv.conf` has settings below.
+When you turn on this feature, **mpv** can escape from small rectangle when a `webm` media has video even if `mpv.conf` has settings below.

   ```
   [extension.webm]